Kids summer reading: Get ready to ‘Find Your Voice’

 New!
 Hoopla BingePass with an icon featuring two tickets on a starbust background

-With Hoopla‘s new BingePass and your Oak Park library card, you can get unlimited streaming for seven days with a single borrow!
-Let’s get started… How do I use BingePass?
-Watch the video below for an overview of how to use BingePass.
-Please note: The video shows how to access BingePass using an iPhone.
-For … Read more
+With hoopla‘s new BingePass and your Oak Park library card, you can get unlimited streaming for seven days with a single borrow!
+Let’s get started… How do I use hoopla’s BingePass?
+Watch the video below for an overview but please note that this video shows how to access BingePass using an iPhone.
+For instructions on … Read more

 Holidays Around the World